 A minimum of two rear facing red brake lights.

-A rear facing red high intensity fog light (or two where two are fitted as standard equipment by the vehicle manufacturer in question) Motorsport UK Yearbook, Section K5 applies.
+A rear facing red high intensity fog light (or two where two are fitted as standard equipment by the vehicle manufacturer in question) NCR 7.5.6. applies.

 Brake lights detailed in Championship Regulation 10.10.5a.iii must be operated only by the brake pedal and without a delay.